Al3zama1/swe-notes/CCNA/14 - VLANs Part Two.md

 * Since SW2 is layer 3 aware, it does not have to go to R1 for inter-VLAN communication.

 #### Communication Outside the LAN
-* SW2 is the default gateway, therefore hosts that need to communicate outside of their VLAN will need to communicate with it.
-* In addition to configuring switch virtual interfaces (SVIs) on multilayer switches, its physical interfaces can be configured to operate like router interfaces.
 ![Multilayer switch communication outside of LAN](./img/multilayer-switch-connect-to-internet.png)
 * Hosts communicate with the multilayer switch for both, inter-VLAN and outside the LAN communication.
 	* The switch will perform inter-VLAN switching for same LAN communication and forward traffic to the router for outside the LAN communication.